Outdoor Pickleball Complex: Feasibility in Focus

 Pickleball continues to be one of the fastest-growing sports in America, with participation increasing 223.5% over the past three years, according to the Sports & Fitness Industry Association.

-The City's ReCreate: Parks & Recreation Master Plan, adopted in 2021, assessed community usage data and determined the need for an additional 13 pickleball courts by 2040 to provide equitable access, and meet desired levels of service.
+The City's ReCreate: Parks & Recreation Master Plan(External link), adopted in 2021, assessed community usage data and determined that an additional 13 pickleball courts should be built by the year 2040 to provide equitable access, and meet desired levels of service across the City.

 For this project, an outdoor pickleball complex is a specialized recreational facility equipped with 12 designated pickleball courts.
 Typically featuring a hard surface like asphalt or concrete, these courts are marked with pickleball lines and equipped with nets for gameplay.
 The complex often includes amenities such as seating areas, shade structures, and lighting for evening play.

-The current parks system includes the following inventory of pickleball courts:
+The current parks system includes the following inventory of (External link)pickleball courts(External link):

 • (8) dedicated outdoor pickleball courts